stevenmichaelthomas/elsie/README.md

-lcbo
+LCBO
 ====

 A Windows frontend to a lovely LCBO API (http://lcboapi.com/).
+Currently unnamed, and still a way to go.

 More details coming soon.